cloudconsulted/hadoop-docker/README.md

+_Note: this is a clone of sequenceiq/hadoop-docker for testing and demo build purposes_

 #Apache Hadoop 2.7.0 Docker image

 _Note: this is the master branch - for a particular Hadoop version always check the related branch_